pharmaverse/admiralophtha/README.md

 ## Purpose

-To provide a complementary (to `{admiral}`) toolbox that enables users to develop ophthalmology disease area data sets and endpoints.
+To provide a complementary (to `{admiral}`) toolbox that enables users to develop ophthalmology disease area datasets and endpoints.

 ## Installation